Nature and romance in the Cradle of humankindTop attractions: Maropeng and the Sterkfontein Caves, walks and hikes in the many nature reserves

 Old Willow No7 Houseboat Charters

 The best way to get on the water in the Vaal is to rent your own houseboat.
 Old Willow No7 Houseboat Charters has seven houseboats for rent, each with a cosy double bed and a rooftop seating area with deckchairs for enjoying drinks at sunset.
 You don't need any prior experience to rent a boat, you'll be shown the ropes (so to speak) beforehand.
 Each boat also has a small galley kitchen with fridge and electric stove, and of course an on-board braai stand too.
 Great for birders, fishing fanatics or adventurous couples looking for an out of the ordinary weekend break in Gauteng.
+You will need to return your houseboat first thing in the morning so make sure to arrive early on your embarkation day to make the most of it.
 Find out more and book at: oldwillow.co.za.

 Responsible travel in the time of Covid-19: